 Who Is A Candidate For Orthognathic Surgery?

-For any number of reasons the jaws can, at that time, remain disproportionate in size and shape.
+For various distinguished reasons, the jaws can, at that time, remain disproportionate in size and shape as well as might cause discomfort too.
 The cause of this disharmony and disproportionality is often important when determining a final treatment plan and can be a result of any or all the following:

-- An unfavorable genetic expression of growth (most common)
+- An unfavourable genetic expression of growth (most common)

 - A history of trauma

-- An abnormal or exuberant activity of a growth center from an unknown cause (e.g., the TMJ region)
+- The abnormal or exuberant activity of a growth centre from an unknown cause (e.g., the TMJ region)

 WHAT HAPPENS AFTER THE SURGERY?- Often asked question